-Endpoint security, or endpoint protection, is the process of protecting a network’s endpoints – such as desktops, laptops, and mobile devices – from malicious activity.
-Endpoint security differs from traditional security in that it must happen in real-time across a large number of endpoints, geographic regions, and bandwidths.|
+|Endpoint Security||Endpoint security, or endpoint protection, is the process of protecting a network’s endpoints – such as desktops, laptops, and mobile devices – from malicious activity.
+Unlike traditional security, endpoint security protects in real-time across a large number of endpoints, geographic regions, and bandwidths.|

 |Cloud Security||Cloud security is the collective term for the strategy and solutions that protect a cloud infrastructure, and any service or application hosted within its environment, from cyber threats.
-For organizations that use a cloud-based model or are beginning the shift to the cloud, it is important to develop and deploy a comprehensive security strategy that is specifically designed to protect and defend cloud-based assets.|
+For organizations that use a cloud-based model, it is important to develop and deploy a comprehensive security strategy that is specifically designed to protect cloud-based assets.|

-Application security refers to those measures taken to reduce vulnerability at the application level so as to prevent data or code within the app from being stolen, leaked or compromised.|
+|Application Security||Application security reduces vulnerability at the application level such as preventing data or code within the app from being stolen, leaked or compromised.|

-|Network Security||Network security is a relatively broad term that refers to the tools, technologies and processes that protect the network, as well as all related assets, data and users from cyberattacks and nefarious activity.
+|Network Security||Network security is a broad term that refers to the tools, technologies and processes that protect the network and related assets, data and users from cyberattacks.
 It includes a combination of preventative and defensive measures designed to deny unauthorized access of resources and data.|

-Understanding Cybersecurity Threats
+Common Cybersecurity Threats